Monday, September 30, 2013

 Movies I didn't nominate but like a lot, include: Girlfight, Best in Show (and a shout out to that cast), Ginger Snaps, Unbreakable, X-Men, Quills, You Can Count on Me, Panic, State and Main (Macy is great here, but Phillip Seymour Hoffman and Rebecca Pidgeon steal the show), Audition, Two Family House, The Big Kahuna (with Danny DeVito at his best), to name more than a few

 And other actors I liked...
-David Thewlis, Paul Bettany, and Malcolm McDowell in Gangster No 1, Samuel L. Jackson in Unbreakable, Sol Kyung-gu in Peppermint Candy, Chow Yun-Fat in Crouching Tiger, George Clooney in O Brother Where Art Thou?
+David Thewlis, Paul Bettany, and Malcolm McDowell in Gangster No 1, Sol Kyung-gu in Peppermint Candy, Chow Yun-Fat in Crouching Tiger, George Clooney in O Brother Where Art Thou?
 Kate Winslet in Quills, Ériq Ebouaney, Lumumba.

 Best Actor: Tom Hanks, Cast Away